10X Grant Cardone

 There’s No Shortage

 Unlike the negativity we constantly hear in the media, there’s no shortage of success.
-If you watch the news or read a newspaper, you’ll be led to believe that there are shortages of jobs, money, opportunities and time.
+If you watch or read the news, you’ll be led to believe that there are shortages of jobs, money, opportunities and time.

 How often do you hear someone state, “there’s not enough time in the day to get things done“?